If you are a mom-to-be you might be wondering what to wear after birth in the hospital.

-One option are these Women’s High-Waisted Underwear (Multi-Pack).
-These soft panties are made up of 95% combed cotton and 5% spandex which make it ideal for both comfort and fit.
+One option is these Women’s High-Waisted Underwear (Multi-Pack).
+These soft panties are made up of 95% combed cotton and 5% spandex which make them ideal for both comfort and fit.
 They are suitable for postpartum recovery and c-section, and once you fully recover you can use them as “period panties” once that lovely companion returns.
 That’s what I do.

 Comfortable pants and Leggings

 If you rather not wear your pj’s all day after labor, then consider packing a pair or two of comfortable pants in your hospital bag.

 It is important to note that after labor and for the first weeks/months thereafter, your belly will be swollen and bloated as your uterus shrinks back to it normal size.
 Therefore, whatever postpartum pants you opt for, make sure they aren’t too tight.